cinguilherme/jobcity-test/README.md

 ## The Bowling score CLI

 ### Requirements
- - Gradle 6.3, gradlew available with the source code
+ - Gradle 6.3, !! gradlew available with the source code, just user appropriate command according to Makefile
- - Jdk11 / JRE11 (not too much stuff over 1.8)
+ - Jdk11 / JRE11 (not too much fancy stuff not present in JDK8)
  - Lombok anotation processor
  - Junit5

 ### How to run?
-txt file with scores in the expected format
+txt file with scores in the expected format and provide file path parameter
     a.
 Each line represents a player score
     b.
 An F represents a FOUL which should count as zero
     c.
 The rolls are tab separated on the output

 ### Input sample Bellow
 ```